-Independent Auditor's Report To Board of Directors and Stockholders Anvaya Cove Golf and Sports Club, Inc. Page 3
+To the Board of Directors and Shareholders of Anvaya Cove Golf and Sports Club, Inc. Anvaya Cove, Morong, Bataan Page 3

 As part of an audit in accordance with PSA, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also: